pydantic/pydantic-ai/pydantic_ai_examples/README.md

 * `OPENAI_API_KEY` to use OpenAI models, go to [platform.openai.com](https://platform.openai.com/) and follow your nose until you find how to generate an API key
 * `GEMINI_API_KEY` to use Gemini/Google models, go to [aistudio.google.com](https://aistudio.google.com/) and do the same to generate an API key

-Then set the API key as an env variable with:
+Then set the API key as an environment variable with:

 ```bash
 export OPENAI_API_KEY=your-api-key